DjangoGirls/organizer-manual/gdpr/README.md

-# GDPR and Data Privacy Guide
+# GDPR and Data Privacy Compliance

 > Parts of this section are based on an article,
 [A Developer’s Guide to GDPR that won’t make you sweat](https://medium.com/ft-product-technology/a-developers-guide-to-gdpr-that-won-t-make-you-sweat-4f1f7f1d9c8b) by [Mags Allen